Safety Tips Tahiti

 Prices are prominently advertised in the shops, and all activity providers are registered and functioning lawfully.

 Protection from the Sun

-To enjoy Tahitis’s tropical climate, you have to be smart about the sun and always wear sunscreen.
+To enjoy Tahiti’s tropical climate, you have to be smart about the sun and always wear sunscreen.
 Even when clouds cover the sun, you still need to protect yourself from UV rays.

 Apply a lot of sunscreen with an SPF (Sun Protection Factor) of 30 or higher before going outside for the day, and reapply it after swimming.
 Please bring sunscreen that is safe for reefs and doesn’t have the dangerous chemicals that many sunscreens do.

 These chemicals cause coral to turn white and hurt the ocean life around the islands.
-You could also wear a hat with a brim, sunglasses, a long-sleeved shirt, and long pants to protect yourself from the sunrays.
+You could also wear a hat with brim, sunglasses, a long-sleeved shirt, and long pants to protect yourself from sun rays.